BIOS3611 – Plant Science

 - Part 1: Project assignment and an oral presentation which counts 20 % and 10 % towards the final mark, respectively

-- Part 2: Written exam which lasts for 3 hours and counts 70 % towards the final mark
+- Part 2: Written exam in Inspera, 3 hours, which counts 70 % towards the final mark

 Examination support material